neoarz/Countdown-App/README.md

 # Disclaimer

-By downloading and using the Countdown app (the "App"), you agree to the following terms and conditions.
+By downloading and using the Countdown app , you agree to the following terms and conditions.

 Acceptance of Fate: The countdown timer presented is final and binding, and the App is not liable for any consequences resulting from the time displayed.

-Entertainment Disclaimer: The App is designed for entertainment purposes only, and any decisions made based on the countdown are at the user's sole responsibility.

 Irrevocability: Once the countdown timer begins, it cannot be altered, reset, or stopped, and attempts to tamper with it may result in undefined and irreversible consequences.

-Forbidden Actions: You agree not to modify, reverse-engineer, or tamper with the App's code or features, and you will not hold the developers liable for any outcomes related to the timer, including supernatural or inexplicable occurrences linked to the App.
+Forbidden Actions: You agree not to modify, reverse-engineer, or tamper with the App's code or features, and you will not hold the developers liable for any outcomes related to the timer, your life, and supernatural or inexplicable occurrences linked to the App.

 Limitation of Liability: The creators and developers of the App are not responsible for emotional distress, physical harm, or unforeseen events caused by reliance on the countdown timer.